 Small text is difficult for all users to see.
 Ensure text is optimally readable.

 Remember Line Length

-Don't make it too long or too short.
+Don’t make lines too long or too short.

 Make Sure Links are Recognizable

 Distinguish links from body text using more than just color (e.g., underline).